claudiazi/HeatwaveCalculation/README.md

 2. `calculate_heatwaves`: Runs the heatwave calculation
 3. `calculate_coldwaves`: Runs the coldwave calculation

-The DAG is scheduled to run daily, but you can also trigger it manually from the Airflow web UI.
+The DAG is scheduled to run only once, but you can also trigger it manually from the Airflow web UI.

 To customize the DAG, you can edit the `dags/knmi_weather_dag.py` file.
 For example, you can change the schedule interval or add additional tasks.